-Read our highly informative and detailed day-by-day Annapurna Circuit Trek guide.
-We spent 14 days trekking around Annapurnas, and we’d like to share useful hiking tips, how to acclimatize and where to sleep.
+Read our highly informative and detailed day by day Annapurna Circuit Trek guide.
 In the first part of our lifetime adventure, we hike from Besisahar to Chame.

 After so many uncomfortable hours spent on the dusty and bumpy road, we decided not to stay for a night in Besisahar and walked right away to Bhulbule to stretch our legs a little bit.

 It was great decision to start the whole trek in Besisahar, and steadily climb all the way up and observe the changes in flora, fauna, and everyday life of local people.

 From the first checkpoint in Besisahar, we walked through the village to the suspension bridge across Marsyangdi River, then climbed up the narrow path around rice paddies and a few scattered houses.
 Then we moved down back to the river bank, and the trail led us to a new water power plant.

 In March 2017 we were able to walk through the under-construction complex and at the end we crossed the river again and continued to Bhulbule.